 5 simple tips to improve your Running Performance

-Are you a runner?
-Wondering how you can improve your running performance without increasing your mileage?
+As a runner you might be wondering how you can improve your running performance without increasing your mileage?
 In this article, we are sharing 5 simple tips that will improve your running performance and keep you healthy, strong, and injury-free.

 The intention is to warm up the body, move the blood around the legs, and get ready for your run.
 A short warm-up can increase your flexibility and mobility and decrease chances of injury.